audiophile-tools/ffmpeg-rpi/README.md

 > [!NOTE]
 > The release tarball is significantly larger than a standard FFmpeg binary.
-This is because it includes a 3-hour high-fidelity reference audio dataset (Extracted from the CC0 recording of Jurrasic Park) required for the initial DSP calibration.
+This is because it includes a 3-hour high-fidelity reference audio dataset (Extracted from the CC0 recording of Grave Peril) required for the initial DSP calibration.

 **Installation Procedure:**